krislamo/dicekey/README.md

 ## Development

-Dicekey is developed on Trisquel GNU/Linux 6.0.1 TLS i686 with Python 2.7.3
+Dicekey is developed on Trisquel GNU/Linux 7 x86_64 with Python 2.7.6
 and checkinstall 1.6.2.
 There *are* plans to support other platforms.

 Development follows the the [Semantic